Tiangong space station: Operations

-Tiangong is a permanently crewed station (from 5 June 2022), typically staffed with a crew of 3 people and can support up to 6 people.
-After the completion of the station in November 2022, it housed a crew of 6 people for the first time for 5 days during the crew rotation from Shenzhou 14 to Shenzhou 15 in December 2022.
-Operations will be controlled from the Beijing Aerospace Flight Control Center in China.
+Since 5 June 2022, Tiangong has been a permanently crewed station, typically staffed with a crew of three but capable of supporting up to six people.
+After the completion of the station in November 2022, it housed a crew of 6 for the first time for 5 days during the crew rotation from Shenzhou 14 to Shenzhou 15 in December 2022.
+Operations are controlled from the Beijing Aerospace Flight Control Center in China.
 To guarantee the safety of astronauts on board, a Long March 2F/G with a Shenzhou spacecraft will always be on standby for an emergency rescue mission.

-Crewed mission
+Crewed missions

-Initial crewed missions to Tiangong, including its first mission Shenzhou 12, which lasted the planned 90 days, used the Shenzhou spacecraft.
-Subsequent missions starting with Shenzhou 13 will last a planned 180 days, which became the normal duration of a mission cycle at Tiangong.
+The first crewed mission to Tiangong, Shenzhou 12, lasted 90 days.
+Starting with Shenzhou 13, subsequent missions have had a normal duration of about 180 days.

+The Shenzhou 20 crew was expected to return to Earth in early November 2025 after the arrival of the Shenzhou 21 crew.
+However, due to suspected space debris damage, the return of the Shenzhou 20 spacecraft has been delayed indefinitely, and the Shenzhou 20 crew returned to Earth on November 14 using the Shenzhou 21 spacecraft instead.

-CMSA announced the testing of a next-generation crewed spacecraft to eventually replace Shenzhou.
+CMSA has announced the testing of the Mengzhou spacecraft to eventually replace Shenzhou.
 It is designed to carry astronauts to Tiangong and offer the capability for lunar exploration.
 China's next-generation crew carrier is reusable with a detachable heat shield built to handle higher-temperature returns through Earth's atmosphere.
 According to CMSA officials, the new capsule design is larger than the Shenzhou.
-The spacecraft is capable of carrying astronauts to the Moon, and can accommodate up to six to seven crew members at a time, three more astronauts than Shenzhou.
+Mengzhou is capable of carrying astronauts to the Moon, and can accommodate up to six to seven crew members at a time, three more astronauts than Shenzhou.
 The new crewed spacecraft has a cargo section that allows astronauts to bring cargo back to Earth, whereas the Tianzhou cargo resupply spacecraft is not designed to bring any cargo back to Earth.